NorwegianVeterinaryInstitute/cgMLST_tree/README.md

     - treeio
     - ggplot2
     - Cairo
+    - prettydoc
 OR
-- singularity (image where R packages are integrated)
+-docker/singularity (image where R packages are integrated)
-    - #todo
+    - dockerfile for image build is provided in `containers/r_cgmlst_tools` or can be pulled from dockerhub: `evezeyl/r_cgmlst_tools:latest`

 -------------------

+singularity shell /home/vi2067/Documents/NF_LIBRARY/evezeyl-r_cgmlst_tools.img